+We perform a two-step binary classification to first separate between the two main source classes in the 4FGL-DR2 catalogue, i.e.\ AGN and PSR, and then between the two types of PSR, i.e. MSP and YNG, as done e.g. by \citep{Saz_Parkinson_2016}.

+The training of our neural networks is characterised by the choice of the optimiser, the loss function, the initial learning rate and the number of training updates in terms of batch size and number of epochs.
+Here, the batch size corresponds to the number of sources passed through the network during one training step, and one epoch of training corresponds to having used every training source once.
+We use the Adam optimiser~\citep{adam} to minimise the categorical cross-entropy loss function

+Here, the sum over $n$ corresponds to a sum over sources and $\log$ refers to the natural logarithm.
+The $y^{\rm{true}}_{n}$ is one if source $n$ belongs to a given category, and zero otherwise.
+The network's prediction of source $n$ to belong to the given category is denoted as $y^{\rm{pred}}_{n}$.
+Since we are looking at (subsequent) binary classifications, the use of categorical cross entropy is equivalent to binary cross entropy.

-We use the Adam optimiser~\citep{adam} with an adapted initial learning rate for training and the categorical cross entropy loss function.
-We find that the most efficient training is achieved for the fully connected network with a batch size of 64 and an initial learning rate of 0.01.
+We find that efficient training is achieved for the DNN with a batch size of 64 and an initial learning rate of 0.01.
 For the RNN a batch size of 32 and an initial learning rate of 0.001 performs best.
-We train the network for 50 and 150 epochs for the task of AGN vs.\ PSR and MSP vs.\ YNG classification, respectively, see also Sec.~\ref{sec:mspyng}.
-The testing consists of two parts.
-First, we perform a ten-fold cross-validation to find the best architecture and training hyperparameters, as described above.
-After the architectures and hyperparameters are fixed, we train our networks on 70\% of the labelled sources and evaluate on the remaining 30\%.
+We train the networks for 50 and 150 epochs for the task of AGN vs.\ PSR and MSP vs.\ YNG classification, respectively, see also Sec.~\ref{sec:mspyng}.
+We train our networks on 70\% of the labelled sources and evaluate on the remaining 30\%.
 The test split is performed such that the relative amount of the two classes is the same in the training and test sets.
 The performance measures and uncertainties stated in this paper correspond to the mean values and the standard deviations of ten training runs.
 For each run a new network is initialised and the training and test split is performed randomly.
-The uncertainties thus combine uncertainties from different network initialisations and from the selected training data.
+The uncertainties thus combine those from different network initialisations and from the selection of the training data.